brewdiHQ/brewdiHQ/README.md

-- 👋 Hi, I’m Stephan and I´m from Palatina, Germnany
+- 👋 Hi, I’m Stephan and I´m from Palatina, Germany
 - 🫶 I’m interested in Mobile Development.
 Most of all Swift and Kotlin.
 Dart and Flutter pretty incredible as well
 - 🚀 I’m currently learning AWS Cloud, LPIC, Professional Scrum Master, JavaScript an a lots of other DevOps Tools @techstarter.de to become a Devops Engineer in future
 - 👀 I´m looking for a Job as Mobile Developer or as an DevOps Engineer starting Summer ´23